How to Become a Film Editor: Skills, Tools, and Starting Projects

 Summing up

 Becoming a film editor takes technical practice, strong storytelling instincts, and a sharp eye for detail.
 Start by cutting anything you can.
 Learn the tools.
 Study the pacing of great scenes.
-And remember—good editors aren’t just technicians.
-They’re the final storytellers in the process.
+And remember: good editors are both technicians and the final storytellers in the process.

 By Jan Sørup